 Pumpkin pie spice

 Who says pumpkin pie spice is just for pumpkin?
-Try it over buttercup squash.
-I am sure you will love it.
+Try it over squash – I am sure you will love it.

-Believe it, or not maple syrup goes very well with buttercup squash.
-It, along with salt and black pepper, create an interesting flavor.
-It acts as a glaze.
+Believe it or not, maple syrup goes very well with buttercup squash.
+It, along with salt and black pepper, acts as a glaze and creates an interesting flavor.

 Once it is completely cool, place it in an air-tight container and store it in the refrigerator.
 It will stay good for up to 5 days.
 You can reheat it in the oven for about 3 to 5 minutes.